Margot Robbie: Personal life

-Robbie moved from Melbourne to Williamsburg, Brooklyn in the early 2010s.
-During that period, she became an avid ice hockey fan, supporting the New York Rangers, and playing right wing in an amateur ice hockey league.
 Despite significant media attention, Robbie rarely discusses her personal life.
+Robbie moved from Melbourne to Williamsburg, Brooklyn, in the early 2010s, having previously shared a flat with Neighbours co-star Ashleigh Brewer.
+During that period, she became an avid ice hockey fan; she supports the New York Rangers and previously played right wing in an amateur ice hockey league.

 Robbie met British assistant director Tom Ackerley on the set of Suite Française in 2013.
+As a child, Ackerley served as an extra in the first three films of the Harry Potter film series, which Robbie has been a fan of since childhood.
 In 2014, she moved to London with Ackerley and LuckyChap Entertainment co-founders Sophia Kerr and Josey McNamara.
 Later that year, Robbie and Ackerley began a romantic relationship.
-They married in December 2016 in Australia and reside in Venice Beach, California.

-Robbie is an outspoken fan of heavy metal music and cites Slipknot, Bullet for My Valentine, Silverstein, Metallica, Kiss, and Aerosmith as some of her favourite bands.
+In December 2016, they married in a private wedding ceremony in Byron Bay, Australia.
+The couple reside in Venice Beach, California.
+In August 2024, the couple revealed that they were expecting their first child, and in October, in the same year, Robbie gave birth to their son.

 Other work

 Robbie has been a vocal supporter of human rights, women's rights, gender equality and LGBT rights.
 Through LuckyChap Entertainment, she and her co-founders focus on promoting female stories from female storytellers, whether it would be writers, directors, producers or all the above.
 In 2014, she was part of a fundraising event in support of the Motion Picture & Television Fund, which helps people in the film and television industries with limited or no resources; she joined the same event on two other occasions, in 2018 and 2020.
 In 2015, she helped raise $12 million through the BGC Global Charity Day fundraising event, which donates money to different charities around the world.
 In 2016, Robbie joined other celebrities and UN Refugee Agency staff in a petition aiming to gather public support for the growing number of families forced to flee conflict and persecution worldwide.
 Later in the year, she joined Oxfam's "I Hear You" project, which was designed to amplify the personal stories of the world's most vulnerable refugees and donated more than $50.000 to UNICEF's "Children First" campaign, in support of refugee children.

 In October 2016, while hosting Saturday Night Live, Robbie made a stand for same-sex marriage in her native Australia wearing a T-shirt that read "Say 'I Do' Down Under", with a map of the country in rainbow colours.
 A year later, she joined fellow actor Chris Hemsworth in advocating for the same purpose.
 In 2018, she pledged to support the Time's Up initiative to protect women from harassment and discrimination.
 In April 2021, Robbie was announced as the recipient of the inaugural RAD Impact Award, for inspiring purpose with her philanthropy.
 She chose to share the prize with Youngcare, a charity she had previously worked with, and therefore an impact donation was made to fund a project benefiting young people with extensive care needs.